Family Bank and How It Transformed My Family Finances

 The family bank works best when it is an inclusive family affair.
 Include young children, so they can start benefiting from the educational opportunities provided by the family bank from a young age.

-Step 5: Assign roles
+Step 5: Assign Roles Within Your Family Bank

 The primary function of your family bank is not only to create financial capital but also to grow the human capital within the family.